UQComputingSociety/constitution/constitution.md

 * Any other members of the University or wider community interested in Club/Society's activities

-4.2 The Club/Society shall have not less than:
+4.2 The Society shall have no less than thirty (30) members.
-* Thirty (30) financial members in the case of a subsidised club
-* Fifteen (15) financial members in the case of a publications club
-* Ten (10) financial members in the case of an Ipswich based club.
-* 70% of the Club/Society's membership must be students.
+4.3 Seventy percent (70%) of the Society's financial members must be University of Queensland Union members.

 ## 5 Membership Fees